ronhedwigzape/migration-guide-tabulation/README.md

 PERFORM INITIAL COMMIT
 Commit your setup with message "Prepare for Queen of the Universe (San Nicolas, Iriga City)."

-In cropping the photos, maglagay ka ng temporary circle to prepare the photo in circular form sa system
+In cropping the photos, place a temporary circle to to measure the candidate's face or team

-Also, clear mo muna yung results page sa initial commit (optional)
+Clear results, ratings, clear necessary elimination, arrangements, titles